nikneem/spreaview-documentation/src/content/docs/getting-started/conference-content.md

 The **Conference Content** section in SpreaView enables organizers to manage the essential elements of a conference, including speakers, tracks, and presentations.
 This functionality provides flexibility while ensuring data consistency.

+> **Tip** read on to the end of the page and learn how to synchronize your conference content with Sessionize.

 ## Managing Speakers

 Organizers can add and edit speakers for the conference.